+The authentication level sets the level of security associated with a module.
+Typically, the strongest form of authentication is assigned the highest authentication level.
 If an authentication chain contains requisite or required modules that were not executed due to the presence of a passing sufficient module in front of them, the session's authentication level is calculated to be whichever is greater: the highest authentication level of any authentication module that passed, or the highest authentication level of requisite or required modules that were not executed.

-You can modify OpenAM's default behavior, so that a session's authentication level is always the highest authentication level of any authentication module that passed, even if there are requisite or required modules in the authentication chain that were not executed.
+You can modify AM's default behavior, so that a session's authentication level is always the highest authentication level of any authentication module that passed, even if there are requisite or required modules in the authentication chain that were not executed.

-To modify the default behavior, set the org.forgerock.openam.authLevel.excludeRequiredOrRequisite property to true under Deployment > Servers > $Server\ Name$ > Advanced and restart the OpenAM server.
+To modify the default behavior, set the org.forgerock.openam.authLevel.excludeRequiredOrRequisite property to true under Deployment > Servers > Server Name > Advanced and restart the AM server.

-Authorization policies can require a particular authentication level for access to sensitive resources (or at most or at least a specified authentication level).
-When a user who is already authenticated in the realm tries to access a sensitive resource with a valid session that does not have the requisite authentication level, OpenAM denies access to the resource.
-However, OpenAM also returns advices with the authorization decision.
-The advices indicate the need for the required authentication level.
-The policy agent or policy enforcement point can then send the user back to OpenAM for session upgrade.
+Authorization policies may also require a particular authentication level to access sensitive resources, which might be at a higher level than the user currently has in the session.
+When an authenticated user tries to access a sensitive resource with a valid session that does not have the required authentication level, AM returns an authorization decision that denies access to the resource and returns an advice indicating that the user needs to reauthenticate at the required authentication level to access the resource.
+The web or Java agent or policy enforcement point can then send the user back to AM for session upgrade.
+For more information, see "Session Upgrade".